massimorunza/etch-a-sketch/README.md

 I need to create three divs with a class of "item-cont" and inside them 3 divs with a class of "item".

+# Let's create the hover effect

+I want to do that in JavaScript so let's see how  I can do that.